 Tip: When checking the ingredient labels, use the 3-times rule.
 Read the label when you purchase a product, when you put it away in your pantry and again when you retrieve it to use.
 This will help minimize mistakes.

-Tip: Stay away from naturally gluten-free foods in bulk bins - cross contamination risks are too high
+Tip: Stay away from naturally gluten-free foods in bulk bins - cross-contact risks are too high

 Betty Crocker (General Mills)